Behrooz30/MyWorkSample-Brands-/README.md

 The data in mock data class is used in Xunit class by dependency injection , therefore data in mock class is not necessary to be repeat and is written only one time (for every repository).

-Notice that all of add , remove and deleting the brands work by Ajax.
+Notice that all of add , update and deleting the brands work by Ajax.

 For more security of Ajax statements , it is used JWT.